Frugaldom and How it all began

 FRUGALDOM - Over the last few years we have fenced and planted new orchards, drained and tracked around the main project, improved the barn and yard, set up Frugal Breaks and got the project registered with Social Enterprise Scotland.
 Money saving, debt freedom, sustainability, recycling, zero waste, grow-your-own, make do and mend, environmental issues, wildlife, nature, arts and crafting... these are all things that are securely entwined in our everlasting quest to maintain freedom from debt and lighten our footprint on this planet.

 PONIES - Frugaldom rehomed some ponies, then some more ponies and then, in 2019, we took on 4 rescued motherless foals, followed by the arrival of a new lodger who needed some special attention, bringing the total up to 10.
-Funding for the running of Frugaldom and care of the ponies relies on the good will of our members, who each contribute a few pounds each month towards costs.
-We are still a long way short of raising the extra £500 per month necessary to feed and care for the Frugaldom herd but by living and working in as frugal a way as possible, we somehow manage.
+Funding for the running of Frugaldom and care of the ponies relies on the goodwill of our followers and members of the Friends of Frugaldom support group, who each contribute a few pounds each month to help towards costs.
 Being debt and mortgage free helps enormously.

 2020 - The official opening of the Frugaldom Project to allow public access and begin hosting our fundraising events, themed breaks, demonstrations and open air exhibitions of art work - sadly, none of this happened because of the Covid pandemic.